canada-ca/design-system/style-guide/index.md

   <div class="well panel">
     <!--UPDATE LATER-->
     <p><a href="{{ site.urlconceptioncanadaca }}/guide-redaction/#wp5-1" aria-label="See how the rule for writing useful page titles and headings applies to content in French">See how this rule applies to content in French</a></p>
-    <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20writing%20useful%20page%20titles%20and%20headings%20on%20Canada.ca:%20https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html#wp5-1" aria-label="Share the rule for writing useful page titles and headings by email">Share this rule by email</a></p>
+    <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20writing%20useful%20page%20titles%20and%20headings%20on%20Canada.ca:%20{{ site.url }}/style-guide/#wp5-1" aria-label="Share the rule for writing useful page titles and headings by email">Share this rule by email</a></p>
   </div>
   <h5 class="h4">Publication and program titles usually don't make good web page titles</h5>
   <p>Using the titles of reports, brochures, publications or programs as the web page title can make it difficult for people to find your content, even if it relates to their task.</p>